ds4dh/CT-ADE/README.md

     └── meddra_graph.py
 ```

+## Typical Pipeline from Checkpoint

+Follow this procedure if you aim to recreate the original dataset as detailed in our paper.
+For instructions on creating an updated version of CT-ADE, refer to the next section titled `Typical Pipeline For an Up-to-Date CT-ADE Dataset`.

+Ensure you have the intermediate data files saved...

-## Typical Pipeline For an Up to Date CT-ADE Dataset
+## Typical Pipeline For an Up-to-Date CT-ADE Dataset

 The typical pipeline for generating the CT-ADE dataset and running the models involves several steps.
 Here follows a step-by-step guide to creating an updated version of CT-ADE.
-To recreate the original dataset, you can switch to the next section "Typical Pipeline from Checkpoint".

 ### 1. Download Clinical Trials Data